solarwinds/snap-plugin-lib/tutorial/06-overview/README.md

 ## Configuration

 In typical system with many running processes, administrator may be interested with only those, which takes meaningful level of resources (ie. CPU > 5%).
-Also, accuracy of some measurements may be related to the duration of time measurement takes.
+Also, accuracy of some measurements may be related to the duration that the measurement takes.

 Giving that requirements, our example configuration may be written as: